IU School of Education in Indianapolis hosts Summer Impact Programs

-The School of Education at IUPUI seeks to increase its summer impact in Indianapolis by interrupting summer learning loss and the recent COVID-19 learning loss with five established, faculty-led programs, which serve students of color and/or those who are eligible for free and reduced lunch.
+The School of Education in Indianapolis seeks to increase its summer impact in Indianapolis by interrupting summer learning loss with established, faculty-led programs, which serve students of color and/or those who are eligible for free and reduced lunch.
 These summer programs serve students ranging from kindergarten through 12th grade and the focus includes literacy, STEM, the arts, civic engagement and social action.

-Girls STEM Institute (GSI) is a STEM learning program designed to provide holistic learning opportunities for girls and young women of color ages 9-18 who are historically marginalized in STEM fields.
+Girls STEM Institute (GSI) is a STEM learning program designed to provide holistic learning opportunities for scholars ages 7-18 who are underrepresented in STEM fields.
 Currently, GSI is implemented as a four-week summer program and Saturday workshops once a month during the school year.
-During the school year, GSI also offers parent/caregiver workshops to assist and empower parents/caregivers as they advocate on behalf of their daughters.
-GSI provides girls and young women of color, an opportunity to develop an understanding of mathematics and other STEM concepts in a meaningful and culturally grounded context.
-Within GSI’s rich, rigorous, relevant, and supportive setting, young ladies have the freedom to grow interpersonally and intellectually.
-Through GSI framework of socially transformative STEM curriculum (Mutegi, 2011), girls and young women are provided access to powerful STEM learning experiences that challenge them to think deeply and critically.
+During the school year, GSI also offers parent/caregiver workshops to assist and empower parents/caregivers as they advocate on behalf of their scholars.
+GSI provides scholars an opportunity to develop an understanding of mathematics and other STEM concepts in a meaningful and culturally grounded context.
+Within GSI’s rich, rigorous, relevant, and supportive setting, scholars have the freedom to grow interpersonally and intellectually.
+Through GSI framework of socially transformative STEM curriculum (Mutegi, 2011), scholars are provided access to powerful STEM learning experiences that challenge them to think deeply and critically.
 As STEM learners, they are empowered to use STEM as a tool for personal and social change.

 Note: Girls STEM Summer Institute is open and available to all individuals, regardless of race or gender.